gitSutra/gitSutra/README.md

 - Interested in games, animation, drawing, engineering, and GitHub.
 - ULTRAKILL!
 GRAHHHHHH!1!!
 - You can contact me almost never lol have fun trying
-- Part of a very cool FTC team
+- Part of a very cool robotics team